opentripplanner/OpenTripPlanner/docs/Configuration.md

 of which has a `type` field and other configuration fields specific to that type.
 Common to all updater entries that connect to a network resource is the `url` field.

+There is an optional `addMissingStopsFromOriginalJourney` field, to add all stops from a journey for TripUpdates that may not have all stops.

 ```JSON
 // router-config.json
 {